aime-team/aime-mlc/aime-mlc-installation-guide.md

 In case you want to uninstall AIME MLC, juste remove the path from the .bashrc file and delete the folder where you cloned the aime-ml-containers files, in this example, /home/$USER/aime-ml-containers.

-Before that, we would recommend to remove all previous created MLCs by using mlc-remove container_name.
+Before that, we would recommend to remove all previous created MLCs by using mlc remove container_name.

 After that, to reclaim the disk space allocated by Docker and release the cached downloaded docker container images with: